 The Chugach National Forest is a lovely forest of a variety of trees and shrubs.
 As you walk through the forest the aroma is magnificent.
 Many of the pines and the Black Spruce produce medicinal oils that are always in great demand.
 A forest of this caliper is the perfect piece of paradise to make your base camp.
 Just think of the natural and healing oils that will be a part of your days and nights.
 This is the perfect formula for a truly restful and healing adventure.
 During the day you can explore the many trails and gaze at the beautiful and fascinating glaciers.

 Be sure to visit the Begich, Boggs Visitor Center when near Black Bear Campground and Williwaw Campground.
-At the visitors center you will be able to discover all the amazing benefits this forest has to offer.
-Gather the history and culture behind how these trees, shrubs, bushes and berries were used by the native peoples for hundreds of years.
-Learn about the wildlife that calls the forest home, and enjoy unlocking the amazing secrets of America’s second largest national forest.
+At the visitors center, you will be able to discover all the amazing benefits this forest has to offer.
+Gather the history and culture behind how these trees, shrubs, bushes, and berries were used by the native peoples for hundreds of years.
+Learn about the wildlife that calls the forest home, and enjoy unlocking the amazing secrets of America’s second-largest national forest.

 During the summer months, there is a fireside program presented by an interpreter of the forest service.
 These are held on Fridays and Saturday nights at the Williwaw Campground.
 Come learn about the cultural heritage of the area, and explore the fascinating lives of the salmon that live in the waters of the park.
 Delve into the habits of the different bears that coexist in the national park.
-These presentations are free of charge and family friendly.
+These presentations are free of charge and family-friendly.

 On Friday, Saturday, and Sundays there are guided hikes down the Bryon Glacier Trail.
 The trail is easy walking, well kept up, and suitable for all ages.
 This hike leaves from the Bryon Glacier Trail-head at 2 PM.
-This is an excellent opportunity to learn about the glacier and it’s history, as well as the park that surrounds the many glaciers.
+This is an excellent opportunity to learn about the glacier and its history, as well as the park that surrounds the many glaciers.

 The Chugach National Forest is a haven for forgers of berries, mushrooms, and leaves that are used for medicinal teas.
 If you know what you are doing in the forest, it is a forgers haven, but for those who are clueless and are new to forging, it can also spell danger.
 This beautiful mushroom is just gorgeous on the forest floor, but it is very dangerous and causes one to have hallucinations.
 This is a perfect example of something pretty to look at, but best left on the forest floor.
 There are many groups that teach forging skills and take new forgers out for their first experiences forging in the forest.
-If this is something you are interested in doing, ask around at the different visitors centers.
-You will find more information about the different mushrooms, leaves, barks, and berries at the visitors centers, also.
+If this is something you are interested in doing, ask around at the different visitor centers.
+You will find more information about the different mushrooms, leaves, barks, and berries at the visitor’s centers, also.
 So as you hike through the forest, enjoy the different species and remember, that pretty can be dangerous.

 The Official State Tree Of Alaska Is The Sitka Spruce

 The official State Tree of Alaska honor was given to the Sitka Spruce in 1962.
-The Sitka Spruce receives it’s name from the Sitka Sound, where this amazingly tall tree grows abundantly.
+The Sitka Spruce receives its name from the Sitka Sound, where this amazingly tall tree grows abundantly.
 The Sitka Spruce is the tallest of the conifers throughout the world.
-The misty ocean air and the thick errie fog all help this amazing tree to thrive and grow so large and beautiful.
+The misty ocean air and the thick fog all help this amazing tree to thrive and grow so large and beautiful.

 Alaska is home to an amazing population of Bald Eagles.
 These tall trees provide the perfect spot for Bald Eagles and Peregrine Falcons to roost.
-It’s tasty green foliage are food for the elk, bears, hares, deer, and rabbits.
+Its tasty green foliage is food for the elk, bears, hares, deer, and rabbits.
 This beautiful tree can be found on the coast from California all the way to Alaska.
 The Sitka Spruce is just another piece of our special American heritage.

 The Sitka Spruce is also another piece in the economy of Alaska, as many things are made from her wood.
-Some of the worlds best sounding boards are made from this beautiful tree and can be found in the piano, guitar, and other musical instruments.
+Some of the world’s best-sounding boards are made from this beautiful tree and can be found in the piano, guitar, and other musical instruments.
 Perhaps the next time you go to a concert you will be listening to an instrument with a sounding board made from her beautiful wood.
 So relax and enjoy yet another piece of the history of the beautiful Chugach National Forest in Alaska.